 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

-arrange money free things to do with your friends, and if you need or really want something, do chores or something around the house and work for your parents to get it :) always works well for meposted over 3 years ago
+arrange money free things to do with your friends, and if you need or really want something, do chores or something around the house and work for your parents to get it :) always works well for meposted almost 7 years ago

-get an envelope and give it to someone you trust (i give mine to my mom and she hides it) every week you get paid give them your money (or a portion whatever you’d like to do) and have the keep track and write down how much you have. you’ll be surprised how much you save!posted over 3 years ago
+get an envelope and give it to someone you trust (i give mine to my mom and she hides it) every week you get paid give them your money (or a portion whatever you’d like to do) and have the keep track and write down how much you have. you’ll be surprised how much you save!posted almost 7 years ago

-thanks to everyone for really great advice!! i’m really going to stick to a budget!!posted over 3 years ago
+thanks to everyone for really great advice!! i’m really going to stick to a budget!!posted almost 7 years ago

 I suffer from the same problem and I’m not feeling the effects of it.